peter115342/peter115342/README.md

 ## 🔭 What I'm Working On

-- Building efficient data pipelines and ETL processes
+- Building efficient data pipelines and ETL/ELT processes
 - Exploring new technologies in software engineering
 - Occasionally working on full-stack projects